tweag/python-monorepo-example/content/blog/2020-06-11-inline-java-benchmarks.md

 </center>

-As we can see, the throughtput of `warp` is comparable or better on the simplest tests, but worse on the _Single query_ one.
+As we can see, the throughput of `warp` is comparable or better on the simplest tests, but worse on the _Single query_ one.
 I don't claim `wizzardo-http` to be superior to `warp`, because I haven't analyzed the performance differences.
 But replace _warp_ with whatever